 To turn these normal kitchen tools into a double boiler simply place a couple inches of water into the bottom of the saucepan and bring it to a boil.
 There should be enough water to create steam and transfer heat, but not so much water that it gets displaced and spilled by the top bowl.

-Using the Microwave
+Melting Chocolate in the Microwave

-I’d start with the 30 second bursts and shorten them as the chocolate becomes visibly meltier.
+I’d start with the 30 second intervals and shorten them as the chocolate becomes visibly meltier.
 The chocolate will smooth out as it melts and often the stirring is just as important as the time in the microwave.

 Again, the white chocolate can be more finickier so shorten the timing on the microwave bursts as the chocolate melts.

-Spider Web Chocolate Bark Upgrades
+Tips for Making Spider Web Bark

 - Plastic or candy spiders